Militants deny link to Pakistani doctor in bin Laden case

 Last week, after Dr Shakil Afridi was convicted by a court in the Khyber tribal region near the Afghan border, Pakistani officials said the decision was based on treason charges for helping the CIA and conspiring against the state.

-After that announcement rankled the United States, Pakistani officials said the doctor had a history of womanizing, sexual harassment and assault and stealing, allegations that could not be independently confirmed.
+After that announcement rankled U.S. officials, Pakistan then said the doctor had a history of womanizing, sexual harassment and assault and stealing, allegations that could not be independently confirmed.

 A court document released on Wednesday stated that Afridi was imprisoned for 33 years for supporting the Lashkar-e-Islam (LI) militant group.